Next: , Previous: string.builder, Up: Top

 %

-% When Mercury is compiled to C, strings are UTF-8 encoded, using a null
+% When Mercury is compiled to C, strings are UTF-8 encoded, with a null

 % character as the string terminator.
 A single code point requires one to four